Justin-OwiStudent/Hydrate/README.md

 ## :eyes: Usage

-Hydrate is an application that can be used to track your steps, calories aswell as your water intake amiount.
+Hydrate is an application that can be used to track your steps, calories aswell as your water intake amount.

 <!-- Roadmap -->